-- the board member must be excluded during any board meeting when you discuss the project, as required in clause 8(8) of the sixth schedule to the Education Act 1989(external link) (New Zealand Legislation website)
+- the board member must be excluded during any board meeting when you discuss the project, as required in clause 15(1) of the Education (School Boards) Regulations 2020(external link) (New Zealand Legislation website)

 - you must record their exclusion and the reason for it in the project file.

 - Conflict of interest management on school property procurements

 - Chapter 3.3.5 of the Financial Information for Schools Handbook

 To keep the project moving, you can delegate some of your board’s functions and powers for the project so that approvals can be done quickly, without having to wait for a full board meeting.

 - one or more board members

 - the principal or any other employee(s) or board office holder(s) at the school

 - a committee of at least 2 people, at least one of whom is a board member.